thomaslui003/Invasive-Species-Reporting-Tool/README.md

 The app is built using the MVC architecture, with JSP and Servlets handling the backend logic and database interactions.
 The frontend is constructed using HTML, CSS, and JavaScript to provide a simple and functional user interface.

+**Login Authentication**: User authentication is implemented with encrypted passwords using the **SHA-256** hashing algorithm, ensuring secure storage of user credentials.

 ## Features

 - **CRUD Operations**: Users can create, view, update, and delete reports of invasive species.